Anthony Bledsoe: Career

-Shortly after the war, 1785 to 1786, he served as a state Senator for Davidson County, Tennessee.
+Shortly after the war, 1785 to 1786, he served as a state Senator for Davidson County.
 He also became an early settler of Sumner County, Tennessee, building what came to be known as Bledsoe's Station in Castalian Springs, Tennessee.
 By 1787, he served as the Chairman of the Sumner County court.
 He also served as a surveyor of the area, trying to keep Indians at bay.

 Personal life

 He married Mary Ramsey Bledsoe (1734–1808) of Augusta County, Virginia, in the 1760s.
 They had five sons and six daughters: